 As Christians, we honor God as Creator and learn more about His character and love for us when we spend time in nature.
-In addition to deepening our relationship with God, we recognize the value that learning in nature has to a child's overall growth and well-being.
+In addition to deepening our relationship with God, we recognize the value of learning in nature to a child's overall growth and well-being.
 This led to a vision for creating a nature center on our 4-acre campus.

-The amount of time children spend outdoors has been dramatically declining which can create a fear of nature rather than an appreciation or sense of caring or enjoyment.
+The amount of time children spend outdoors has dramatically declined which can create a fear of nature rather than an appreciation or sense of caring or enjoyment.
 Beyond that, children who spend increasingly more time indoors miss out on many benefits such as developing a sense of wonder, strengthening mathematical and visual-spatial skills, and growing their imagination as they explore different textures, shapes and natural materials.

 A storage shed keeps our tools and equipment dry and safe.
 Brightly colored tires provide a place for planting.